-It is noted here that $\alpha$ stands for a fraction, namely, a constant between 0 and 1. the mapping $\Phi(p)$ indicates a sort of Walrasian price adjustment process.
-For example, Let us put $\alpha = 1/2$ .
-Then if the excess demand for x occurs (i.e. $\alpha > 0$ ), we find $\Phi(p) = p + (1/2) e(p)$ , meaning that the price p must go up by 50%.
+It is noted here that α stands for a fraction, namely, a constant between 0 and 1. the mapping $\Phi(p)$ indicates a sort of Walrasian price adjustment process.
+For example, Let us put $\alpha = 1/2$.
+Then if the excess demand for x occurs (i.e. $\alpha > 0$), we find $\Phi(p) = p + (1/2) e(p)$, meaning that the price p must go up by 50%.
 By the same token, if the excess supply takes place, then p must go down by 50 %.

-Clearly, the mapping $\Phi: P \to P$ is continuous.
-So if we apply the Brower fixed point theorem here, we may find the fixed point, namely, $p^$ such that $\Phi(p^) = p^$ .
+Clearly, the mapping $\Phi: P \rightarrow P$ is continuous.
+So if we apply the Brower fixed point theorem eager graduate student.
+For instance, see Nikaido (1970), Arrow & Hahn (1971), and Takayama (1974).
+Compared with those works, McKenzie (2002) was a belated product, yet presumably showing the culmination in this field.

+6) From the 1970s onward, very useful advanced textbooks in general equilibrium theory have been appeared.
+So systematic presentations of the Fixed Point Theorems and their economic applications are now available to any here, we may find the fixed point, namely, p^ such that $\Phi(p^) = p^$

 In the light of Eq.
 (3), we can immediately obtain the following equivalent relation:

-$$\Phi(p^) = p^ \iff e(p^) = 0 \quad . \tag{4}$$
+$$\Phi(p^) = p^ \Leftrightarrow e(p^) = 0. \tag{4}$$

-Needless to say, Eq.
-(4) above is a mathematical restatement of Theorem 2.
-Therefore, the Brouwer fixed point implies the Walras market equilibrium, and vice versa.
+Needless to say, this relation is a mathematical restatement of Theorem 2.
+Therefore, the Brouwer fixed point theorem implies the Walras market equilibrium, and vice versa.
 Take a look at Fig. 3.
-The point $Q^$ and the point $R^$ respectively indicate the fixed point and the market equilibrium.
-It is very obvious from this figure that the existence of $Q^$ in the upper figure implies the existence of $R^$ in the lower figure, and vice versa.
-The proposition "the fixed point equals the market equilibrium" constitutes one of the very fundamental ideas underlining the core of general equilibrium theory.
+The point Q^ and the point R^ respectively indicate the fixed point and the market equilibrium.
+It is very obvious from this figure that the existence of Q^ in the upper figure implies the existence of R^ in the lower figure, and vice versa.
+The proposition that the fixed point equals the market equilibrium constitutes one of the very fundamental ideas underlining the core of general equilibrium theory.